ppy/osu-wiki/news/2025/2025-02-07-osumania-7k-world-cup-2025-quarterfinals-recap.md

 Do expect things to heat up in the weeks to come!
 12 very strong teams remain, ranging from seed #13 all the way up to #1.
 The fact that there weren't many upsets during the earlier rounds means that this is going to be a very stacked finale for the tournament.
 But enough about the future, let us recap last week's Quarterfinals!

-Both ::SurfChu85::{ user=4469895 } and [yukina meng](https://osu.ppy.sh/users/9919550) with their new assistant ::Nerfox::{ user=7976724 } have prepared yet another recap in video form for Quarterfinals!
+Both ::SurfChu85::{ user=4469895 } and ::yukina meng::{ user=9919550 } with their new assistant ::Nerfox::{ user=7976724 } have prepared yet another recap in video form for Quarterfinals!
 This might be the best way to enjoy the recap while completing your favourite gacha game's dailies.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/dWqetIGpGOk" frameborder="0" allowfullscreen></iframe>